davidjdelgrande/DavidJDelGrande/README.md

 **AI Evaluation Specialist | Search Quality, Safety & Prompt Systems | Editorial QA for LLMs**

 I work at the intersection of **editorial judgment** and **AI evaluation**, focusing on how large language models behave in real-world systems.
-My background in journalism informs how I approach model assessment: precise language, explicit reasoning, and structured rationales that engineers and quality teams can use to debug, calibrate, and improve AI outputs.
+My background in journalism informs how I approach model assessment: precise language, explicit reasoning and structured rationales that engineers and quality teams can use to debug, calibrate, and improve AI outputs.

-My work spans **AI Search quality**, **LLM safety and bias evaluation**, and **prompt-driven reasoning systems**, with an emphasis on clarity, consistency, and auditability.
+My work spans **AI Search quality**, **LLM safety and bias evaluation** and **prompt-driven reasoning systems**, with an emphasis on clarity, consistency and auditability.

 ---